Neighbourhood planning - West Dorset, Weymouth & Portland

 The Broadwindsor Neighbourhood Plan has been submitted to West Dorset District Council.
-A consultation will run from 12 December until 6 February 2019.
 More information is available on our Broadwindsor Neighbourhood Plan page.

 There is support available to local communities preparing neighbourhood plans or development orders.
 However there is an expectation that local people should volunteer and, where necessary, find additional funding, to do what work is needed - this may be through sponsorship from a local business, various fund-raising events or other sources.
 So you may want to start thinking about how you go about raising this support.